 MEDIUM TO LONG TERM OBJECTIVE ACTIVITIES 2024 RESULTS Implement a strategy to achieve Net Zero Carbon by 2040 and reduce the environmental footprint with a circular economy approach.
-ICONS SDGs 13,8,12,15 Carbon, Environment and Energy Management Energy efficiency and renewables Carbon Neutrality for Scope 1 and 2 emissions 76% consumption of electricity covered with renewable energy ISO 14001 certification Installed 297 PV systems totalling 1,277 kW, with an output of 1.7 GWh equal to 720.5 tCO2 avoided For energy efficiency, installed: 1,107 Free Cooling systems and 4,995 HE Rectifiers capable of generating 9.5 GWh of savings and 4,118 tCO2 annually when fully operational Circular Economy Handled 845 tonnes of materials from our infrastructure with 98% recovery Biodiversity Continued fire monitoring project with WWF active in 3 oases (3 towers) Continued air quality monitoring project with Legambiente in the Central Apennines in 4 natural areas (6 towers) Launched with Legambiente new fire monitoring project in 5 areas (5 towers) SAD project (Smoked Automatic Detection) in Val di Susa: hosting technology for fire monitoring (5 towers)
+11. Carbon, Environment and Energy Management Carbon Neutrality for Scope 1 and 2 emissions 76% consumption of electricity covered with renewable energy ISO 14001 certification B constant Constant B constant B consta 12.
+Energy efficiency and renewables Installed 297 PV systems totalling 1,277 kV with an output of 1.7 GWh equal to 720.5 tCO2 avoided For energy efficiency, installed: • 1,107 Free Cooling systems and 4,995 HE Rectifiers capable of generating 9.5 GWh of savings and 4,118 tCO 2 annually when fully operational 13.
+Circular Economy Handled 845 tonnes of materials from or infrastructure with 98% recovery 14.
+Biodiversity Continued fire monitoring project with WWF active in 3 oases (3 towers) Continued air quality monitoring project with Legambiente in the Central Apennines in 4 natural areas (6 towers) Launched with Legambiente new fire monitoring project in 5 areas (5 towers) • SAD project (Smoked Automatic Detection) in Val di Susa: hosting technology for fire monitoring (5 tower